Presentations for Globular Operads: Examples of -globular operads for -categories

 \item 2-cells consisting of the operadic composites of 2-cells $i_2$, $h_2$, $v_2$, $l_2$, $l'_2$, $r_2$, $r'_2$, $a_2$ and $a'_2$ whose images under the underlying collection map are as follows.

 \end{list} \end{definition}

 An algebra $\theta:\bs{A_{W_3}} \longrightarrow \bs{A}$ for $\bs{W_3}$ is precisely a (biased) tricategory in the sense of \cite{NG} with underlying 3-globular set $\bs{A}$.
 In dimensions $\leqslant 1$ an algebra for $\bs{W_3}$ is the same as an algebra for $\bs{W_2}$, since the 0 and 1-cells of these operads are the same.
 The 2-cell generators $i_2$, $h_2$ and $v_2$ of $\bs{W_3}$ provide 2-cell identites, binary horizontal composition of 2-cells and binary vertical composition of 2-cells in $\bs{A}$, respectively.
-As an example, given a 2-pasting diagram
+The remaining 2-cell generators for $\bs{W_3}$, $l_2$, $r_2$, $a_2$, $l'_2$, $r'_2$ and $a'_2$, provide the left unit coherence 2-cells, right unit coherence 2-cells, associativity coherence 2-cells, and their (weak) inverses in $\bs{A}$, respectively.